HISPlayer/UnrealAndroid-SDK/DRM.md

 Encrypted content is prepared using an encryption server and stored in a content library.
 The encrypted content is streamed or downloaded from the content library to client devices via content servers.
 Licenses to view the content are obtained from the License Server.

 The HISPlayer Unreal SDK for Android supports [Widevine DRM](https://www.widevine.com/solutions/widevine-drm).
+Only Widevine with security L3 is supported.
 It is also possible to add another level of protection with DRM tokens, using a token header and a token value.

 It is possible to add the URL, the Key Server URI and the tokens from the Editor.
 Please, refer to the **HISPlayer_Blueprint** located in